 The Risk Management Office is responsible for the development and oversight of the institution's risk management program.
 It oversees the system of limits to discretionary authority that the Board delegates to management.
-It also ensures that the system remains effective and that established limits under existing policies are observed, and if the breach, monitor the immediate corrective actions it has recommended.
+It also ensures that the system remains effective and that established limits under existing policies are observed and if there is breach, monitor the immediate corrective actions it has recommended.